 (8) Each deputy underground manager and alternate underground manager appointed under this section is deemed to be the underground manager and has the powers, functions and duties of an underground manager under this Act for such periods of duty as the deputy or alternate has been appointed, but the appointment of a deputy or an alternate underground manager does not relieve the underground manager from responsibility for the exercise and performance of powers, functions and duties while serving as underground manager.

-[Section 36 amended by No. 68 of 2004 s.
+[Section 36 amended: No. 68 of 2004 s.
 44.]

 37. Quarry manager, appointment and functions of